epfl-lara/leon/doc/xlang.rst

 enabled from the command line with the option ``--xlang``.
 If you do not specify the option, Leon will reject any program making use of an XLang feature.

-Technically, these extensions are implemented using a translation to :ref:`Pure Scala <purescala>`.
-This means They are not implemented in the back-end solving system of Leon, but parsed in the the front-end and eliminated early during the Leon pipelining process.
+On the technical side, these extensions do not have specific treatment in the back-end of Leon.
+Instead, they are desugared into :ref:`Pure Scala <purescala>` constructs during a preprocessing phase in the Leon front-end.

 Imperative Code
 ---------------